-To ensure quality cancer care, the Oncology Nursing Society affirms the essential role of oncology nurses on the interprofessional team in the planning and implementation of cancer care and prevention services and as leaders in quality improvement.
-In addition, ONS affirms the essential role of certified oncology nurses and oncology Advanced Practice Registered Nurses (APRNs) in increasing healthcare access, promoting clinical excellence, managing symptoms and adverse events, improving patients’ quality of life, documenting patient outcomes, and increasing the cost effectiveness of care.
+To ensure quality cancer care, the Oncology Nursing Society (ONS) affirms the essential role of certified oncology nurses on the interprofessional team in the planning and implementation of cancer care and prevention services and as leaders in delivering quality cancer care.
+Oncology nurse expertise and contributions are evident in their roles in oncology subspecialties of bone marrow transplantation/cellular therapy, medical, radiation, and surgical oncology.
+ONS affirms the essential role of certified oncology nurses and oncology advanced practice registered nurses (APRNs) in increasing healthcare access, promoting clinical excellence, managing symptoms and adverse events, improving patients’ quality of life, documenting patient outcomes, and increasing the cost effectiveness of care.
 APRNs have autonomy in their practice as determined by state practice laws and should assume responsibility and accountability for health promotion and maintenance, as well as the assessment, diagnosis, and management of patient problems to the full scope of their practice.

 Institute of Medicine.
 (2013).
 Delivering high-quality cancer care: Charting a new course for a system in crisis.
 Washington, DC: National Academies Press.